Source | Eltiempo10

 Source | Lyntha Scott Eile/National Archives and Records Administration

-There are a few different types of inspections that vehicles have to go through, depending on their model year.
-For instance, model year 1996 and newer vehicles are subject to an OBD (on-board diagnostics) system check.
-Vehicles made between 1981 and 1995, on the other hand, have to go through an inspection and maintenance (I/M240 dynamometer) test.
-There is also a test that applies to all vehicles, regardless of model year, and that is the gas cap test.
+There are a few different types of inspections that vehicles have to go through, depending on the state in which the vehicle is registered and the model year.
+For instance, in some states, model year 1996 and newer vehicles are subject to an OBD (on-board diagnostics) system check.
+Vehicles made between 1981 and 1995, on the other hand, may have to go through an inspection and maintenance (I/M240 dynamometer) test.
+Check your state's regulations for specifics on your exact vehicle.

 The OBD test involves checks on a vehicle's OBD system for possible issues related to emissions, primarily aiming to find out whether the equipment for controlling emissions is working correctly.
 For the I/M240 test, vehicles are operated on a dynamometer to simulate on-road driving, and the vehicle's exhaust emissions are captured and analyzed afterward.
 As far as the gas cap test is concerned, its simple goal is to determine whether there is a proper gas cap on a vehicle and that it does not leak.